xcat2/confluent-docs/docs/installconfluent_rhel.md

     source /etc/profile.d/confluent_env.sh

-# Enabling the Web UI
+# Enabling http connectivity for OS Deployment, REST API usage, and the Web UI

 If you have SELinux enforcing, you need to allow httpd to make network
 connections: